bbc/bmx/docs/mca_labels_format.md

 - MCASpokenLanguageAttribute
 - RFC5646AdditionalSpokenLanguages
 - MCAAdditionalLanguageAttributes
-- ADMAudioProgrammeID_ST2131
+- ADMAudioProgrammeID
-- ADMAudioContentID_ST2131
+- ADMAudioContentID
-- ADMAudioObjectID_ST2131
+- ADMAudioObjectID

 The "lang" name can be used instead of "RFC5646SpokenLanguage".

 The name may omit the "MCA" prefix, e.g. "TitleVersion" is accepted.
 The name matching is case-insenstive, e.g. "titleversion" is accepted.
 Underscores are ignored, e.g. "title_version" is accepted.

-The ADM properties, which are the properties with the "ADM" prefix, may also omit the "_ST2131" suffix.
-The ADM properties can only be used in a `ADM` SG label.

 The property value may be between quotation marks, either single or double quotes.

 Some special characters (e.g. used in RFC5646AdditionalSpokenLanguages and MCAAdditionalLanguageAttributes) can be set by using the `\` escape character.
 They are tab `\t` (0x09), line feed `\n` (0x0a) and carriage return `\r` (0x0d).

 The `\` escape character can be used before special characters, e.g. characters such as `,` and `#` when not using quotation marks or `"` when using double quotes.
 A `\` character can be inserted using a double backslash `\\`.

+See [audio_definition_model.md](./audio_definition_model.md) for an explanation, and examples, of using the ADM properties (those with the "ADM" prefix) and the `chunk_id` property.

 ## Example Files